ss65180/HD-QSAFE_project/README.md

 Citation:
 If you use this repository for academic research, please cite:
 HD-QSAFE: Hierarchical and Dynamic Quantum-Safe Adaptive Feature Encoding for Quantum Image Representation, 2026.

-Author
+Author:
 Shweta Singh
-Researcher in Quantum Image Processing and Machine Learning
+(Researcher in Quantum Image Processing and Machine Learning)

 Future Work: